DillanPillai/Mj-Homes-Dashboard/ReadMe.md

 - All rental price predictions require a valid suburb name that exists in the uploaded dataset.
 - Suburb values are validated dynamically — no hardcoded lists.

----

-## Future Roadmap

-- [ ]  Advanced analytics features
-- [ ]  Multi-property comparison tools
-- [ ]  Historical price trend analysis
-- [ ]  Social Media Analytics Display

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/example-feature`)
-3. Commit your changes (`git commit -m 'Add example feature'`)
-4. Push to the branch (`git push origin feature/example-feature`)
-5. Open a Pull Request

-## Support

-For questions or support, please open an issue in this repository.

-## License

-This project is licensed under the MIT License - see the [LICENSE](https://www.github.com/) file for details.